-The GM Old Look Coach – a true classic in every sense.
-Most readers of this site know that the Old Look was produced largely from 1940 until the introduction of GM’s New Look or “Fishbowl” model in 1959.
+(first posted 4/30/2016) The GM Old Look Coach – a true classic in every sense.
+Most CC readers know that the Old Look was produced largely from 1940 until the introduction of GM’s New Look or “Fishbowl” model in 1959.
 But what is less known is that a smaller model of the Old Look would remain in production in tandem with the New Look for another 10 years.

-The New Look was a significant improvement over the Old Look bus – and as the decade of the ’60s began, quickly established itself as the dominant coach in the US transit bus market.
-Still, as with all new products, some prefer to “stay with what works” – and in the early 60s, a number of smaller transit operators asked GM for an updated “second generation” Old Look – in 30 ft or less length and with a price substantially lower than the New Look.
-Price was a significant factor as this was before passage of the Urban Mass Transit Act which would bring large-scale government funding – many smaller operators were borderline profitable and had little money for new equipment.
+The New Look was a significant improvement over the Old Look bus – and as the decade of the ’60’s began, quickly established itself as the dominant coach in the US transit bus market.
+Still, as with all new products, some prefer to “stay with what works” – and in the late ’50’s, a number of smaller transit operators wanted an updated “second generation” Old Look – in 30 ft or less length and with a price substantially lower than the New Look.
+Price was a significant factor as this was before passage of the Urban Mass Transit Act which would bring large-scale government grants for new capital purchases – many smaller operators were borderline profitable and had little money for new equipment.

 Given the success of the Old Look, the tooling had been amortized many years earlier, and as the basic platform was well proven, GM saw little downside risk in continuing production, even at a much lower rate.